 - It never has access to the encryption key

-The problem with Skype® is that while the company states that it does not have access to the PHI that it transmits, it has been known to provide information to law enforcement.
-Therefore, Skype does have access to the encryption key and is considered a business associate.
+The problem with Skype™ is that while the company states that it does not have access to the PHI it transmits, Microsoft™ has been known to provide information to law enforcement.
+Therefore, Microsoft™ does have access to the encryption key and is considered a business associate.

 Audits and Breaches

-The Verdict: Is Skype HIPAA Compliant?
+The Verdict: Is Skype™ HIPAA Compliant?